sachinyadav3496/SuperSecureChatApplication/README.md

 therefore it can be left out initially.
 The most important is the communication between the client (Raspberry Pi terminal) and the server.
 As the client-server interaction progresses, the client moves through several states.
-The demonstration will be considered successful if the terminals manage to connect for one round trip exchange: “Hello, are you there?”, “Yes, here I am!”.**
+The demonstration will be considered successful if the terminals manage to connect for one round trip exchange: “Hello, are you there?”, “Yes, here I am!”.

+---

 ## Hardware

 The secure terminal consists of the Pi, monitor and mouse, with a 4×4 keypad that will be used to enter the user’s passcode.
 The server is simply the Windows PC (or a student owned laptop).
 The terminals and server are connected to each other over the IP network (wired or wireless).

+---

 ## Typical session